Product Marketing

 vs. Vanity Metrics

-We measure pilot conversions, win rates, and market share.
+We measure pilot conversions, win rates, and market share—metrics that actually matter.

 Technical Translation